happymlearner/handling_CI_in_CL-based-NIDS/README.md

  - Anaconda (https://docs.anaconda.com/anaconda/install/linux/)
  - Pytorch (https://pytorch.org/), latest and stable build say 1.10, prefered to install with conda
  - Avalanche continual learning library (Prefered way to install - https://avalanche.continualai.org/getting-started/how-to-install#install-avalanche-with-anaconda)

+# Code execution

+To run the code smoothly, follow the below steps in the same order

+- Ensure the correct software setup installation
+- Download and place all the csv files in the **code** directory
+- Run preprocess_dataset_ids17.py
+- Now you can run any of mlp or cnn architecture based code files
+- To run for different task order, follow steps in **Different Task Orders** section

 # Miscellaneous